mindkomm/timber-integration-woocommerce/docs/getting-started.md

 The `$context` that you pass in here will be merged with the default Timber context.

-## Optional: copy default templates to your theme
+## Optional: Copy default templates to your theme

 In the **defaults** folder of the integration, you’ll find [default Twig templates](https://github.com/MINDKomm/timber-integration-woocommerce/tree/master/defaults) for a couple of WooCommerce templates.
 They are examples for how you could translate templates from PHP to Twig.